llima4/Pulsar-Ensemble-Classification/README.md

 - Feature Distribution Analysis
 - Feature Correlation Analysis
 - Variance Inflation Factor
+- XGBoost Algorithm
 - XGBoost Feature Importance
-- Random Forest Feature Importance
 - Cross-Dataset Testing

 ## Results
-The following results are associated with the XGBoost experiments.
-Results involving random forest were similar and can be retrieved through running `python main.py --model rf`.
+Note that the main results discussed below are associated with models trained using XGBoost.
+Results using random forests were similar and can be retrieved through running `python main.py --model rf`.

 1. Feature Analysis:
  - Models trained on both datasets agreed on some of the most important features such as skewness of the integrated pulse profile and best S/N value (score 13).